Eridard Nsubuga

 Eridard Kironde Nsubuga is an Anglican bishop who serves in Uganda: he has been Bishop of Luweero since 2015.

 Nsubuga was educated at the University of Gloucestershire.
-He has served in Gloucestershire and Luweero where he was served as Provost of St. Mark's Cathedral, and Archdeacon of Ndejje.
+He has served in Gloucestershire and Luweero where he served as Provost of St. Mark's Cathedral, and Archdeacon of Ndejje.
 He was consecrated a bishop on 17 May 2015, at St Mark's Cathedral, Luweero.